 - Helps your hands make adjustments in the best possible position if fooled on the pitch.

 So you see, a proper handgrip is very important to your performance when batting than people give it credit.

-What is the right way to handle your baseball bat when hitting?
-Well, here are some common opinions most professional hitting instructors suggest it to be done.
+Here are some common opinions most professional hitting instructors suggest it to be done.

-step one position the handle in your bottom hand and position its end on the ground in front of your front foot.
+- Position the handle in your bottom hand and position its end on the ground in front of your front foot.
 It will help set a slight angle on your bat that will help you get a little extra whip with your wrist.

-step two your bottom hand index finger should be bent around the bat but separate from the three bottom fingers around the handle.
+- Your bottom hand index finger should be bent around the bat but separate from the three bottom fingers around the handle.
 Your knuckle should point up the barrel.

-step three hold it in your fingers and try keeping it out of the palm of your hand as much as you can.
+- Hold it in your fingers and try keeping it out of the palm of your hand as much as you can.

-step four take your top hand and grab it the same way with the handle in your fingers.
+- Take your top hand and grab it the same way with the handle in your fingers.